michaelarichard/logapp/README.md

 - no local disk/streaming concerns.

 ## Setup

 Starting with a simple python flaskAPI app, running in a container.
-(Copied from previous personal work, example hello-world microservice app best practices, secure SSL, gunicorn + local dev src mounted)
+(Copied from previous personal example hello-world microservice app best practices, secure SSL, gunicorn + local dev src mounted)

-Using nginx reverse proxy for local testing/development to simulate a simple k8s ingress.
+local dev started w/ nginx reverse proxy for local testing/development to simulate a simple k8s ingress.
 - allows for testing of forwarded headers, multiple services, ssl, etc as if in k8s.

-TODO: Adding a helm chart + skaffold.yaml to skaffold dev on k8s.  ( Prerequisite: Requires docker.io or other container repo setup to transfer/deploy )
+Adding a helm chart + skaffold.yaml to skaffold dev on k8s.  ( Prerequisite: Requires docker.io or other container repo setup to transfer/deploy )

-TODO: Parse log file and return expected response.
+Parse log file and return expected response.

 ## Usage